 In FY 2024-25, the increase in waste generation was driven by the expansion of operational sites and full-scale activity at our Dholera and Jaipur manufacturing plants.
 Despite this growth, we ensured 100% responsible disposal through complaince, authorised vendors and recyclers and maintained zero solid waste to landfill for the third consecutive year, reaffirming our commitment to sustainable and circular waste management.
-Also at our manufacturing plant, we have significantly improved operational efficiency, reducing the scrap rejection rate from 6.73% in FY 2023-24 to 5.54% in FY 2024-25.
 For detailed information on waste categories and recycling data, kindly refer to the Performance Tables in Annexures.

-Total Waste Generation (Hazardous and Non-Hazardous, in tonnes) over the past three years Category Wise Waste Generation (Hazardous and Non-Hazardous, in tonnes) for FY 2024-25
+Total Waste Generation (Hazardous and Non-Hazardous, in tonnes) over the past three years

+Category Wise Waste Generation (Hazardous and Non-Hazardous, in tonnes) for FY 2024-25